VincentMillotMaysounabe/Slicer-TensorFlow/Examples/README.md

 ## 0. Needed material
 To reproduce the following steps, you will need:
   -  axial T2 prostate MRI images (4 examples can be found in "Example <N>" folders)
-  -  the pre-trained 2D U-net segmentation model (can be found in "model" folder)
+  -  the pre-trained 2D U-net segmentation model (can be found in "model" folder).
+For local computing, please use *.h5 files only.

 You can download those files and unzip them to reproduce this tutorial of using the presented slicer extension.